FedericoSlongo/No_space/README.md

 # No_space
-You got too much space?
+##You got too much space?
 Here's the solution!!!
+A c# app that fills all youre space whit a dez.txt